Srichandana1619/BlazorApp/DatabaseSetup.md

 ### 1. Install or Provision SQL Engine
 Option	How
 Local SQL Server	Download Developer/Express from Microsoft → run “Basic” install (defaults are fine).
-Azure SQL Database	Create a single database in the Azure portal or directly inside ADS’s “Azure”
+Azure Database Studio	Create a single database in the Azure portal or directly inside ADS’s “Azure”

 ### 2. Configure the Connection String
 - Modified the connection string in `appsettings.json` to connect to the local SQL Server instance: